lightning/bolts/01-messaging.md

 is 65531 — in order to account for the type field (`pong`) and the `byteslen` itself.
 This allows a convenient cutoff for `num_pong_bytes` to indicate that no reply should be sent.

-Connections between nodes within the network may be very long lived, as payment channels have an indefinite lifetime.
+Connections between nodes within the network may be long lived, as payment channels have an indefinite lifetime.
 However, it's likely that no new data will be exchanged for a